By: John S. Webb, Webb Law Firm, Covering All Southern Maine Cities

-What is OUI?
+What Is an OUI?

-Mr. Foote will provide you with a case evaluation at no charge to you.
+Mr. Webb will provide you with a case evaluation at no charge to you.
 This evaluation will involve a careful analysis of the facts of your case, your personal medical and physical history that could affect your OUI defense, and an outline of the defenses available to you.

 Be very sure that the BMV has your correct address.
 Any notice of suspension from the BMV will be sent to your last known address.
 If you did not change your address with the BMV, the notice will not be forwarded to you because it is sent via second-class mail.
 If the notice of suspension is sent and you do not receive it because it went to the wrong address, you can still be charged with, and jailed for, operating after suspension.

-Shouldn’t I just plead guilty?
+Shouldn’t I just plead guilty and accept the consequences?

-When should I contact a lawyer?
+When should I contact a Maine DUI lawyer?

 You should contact Big John Webb or his two very able associate attorneys in Maine, Katie Campbell and Vincent LoConte.
 Retaining legal counsel as soon as possible after you are charged with OUI is very helpful for fully defending and protecting all your legal rights.